 Skip to content

-Over the holidays, I spent time with someone who has a tendency to project into the future and spin into anxious worry.
-This was mostly about things that they can’t control.
+Over the holidays, I spent time with someone who has a tendency to project into the future and spin into anxious worry about things that they can’t control.
+This caused me to really think about my own worrying habits, and so I’ve put this episode together for all of you to detail my strategy for coping when worry takes over.

 To find out what I've got going on in 2020, including a six-month Coaching, Thought Work and Breathwork Course, as well as amazing freebies I've got waiting for you, sign up for my email list!